Apple Event 2019: iPhone 11 Pro, Apple Arcade, iPad, Watch 2019 and everything announced

 - When and how to install iOS 13, iPadOS 13

-The iPhone 11 Pro and its big twin the Pro Max have "Super Retina XDR" OLED displays that's based on the Pro XDR Display that has similar specs but is not OLED.
-It has the fidget-spinner mocked tri-camera setup, a new matte finish, and uses the A13 Bionic as well.
+The iPhone 11 Pro and its big twin the Pro Max have "Super Retina XDR" OLED displays that are based on the Pro XDR Display that has similar specs but is not OLED.
+It has the fidget-spinner-looking tri-camera setup, a new matte finish, and uses the A13 Bionic as well.
 Apple claims longer battery life despite all that.
 It comes bundled with the fast-charge adapter.

 - Apple's iPhone 11 drops 'X' and 'R'